 And make no mistake, the LG G2 is success in all these areas.
 A huge one.
-To achieve these goals LG has developed its new Alpha 9 Gen 5 processor, and added brightness boosting technology that delivers new HDR peaks, without sacrificing any of the deep and rich black tones that OLED is famed for.
+To achieve these goals LG has included its Alpha 9 Gen 5 processor, and added brightness-boosting technology that delivers new HDR peaks, without sacrificing any of the deep and rich black tones that OLED is famed for.

 When it comes to picture quality alone, the LG G2 is absolutely among the best OLED TVs we've ever seen, and it's only more impressive that it comes in a 22mm thick package that looks incredible on the wall.

 The inclusion of improved audio processing, extensive gaming features to keep it ahead of the best gaming TVs, plus the latest version of webOS for smart TV features mean that you're getting a set that's basically impeccable across every aspect of its performance.
 It's truly one of the best TVs on the planet – but it comes at a premium price.